bluecube/pickle_risc/design.md

 Total 20

-#### TODO
-- How is PC increment and "pipelining" handled?
-- ALU control
-- How to store interrupt cause from SW interrupt?

 ## Memory
 - 16 bit-addressable memory (Byte level access emulated in SW)
 - Separate data and program segments